SheerWill007/SpotX/README.md

 <summary><b>Premium Installation</b></summary>
 <br>

-For Premium account holders — skips ad-blocking logic (not needed on paid accounts) and only reduces podcast audio ads.
+For Premium account holders.
+This option skips the ad-blocking logic, which is not needed on paid accounts, and only reduces podcast audio ads.

 **Option 1 — Download and run:**
 [Install_Prem.bat](https://raw.githack.com/amd64fox/SpotX/main/scripts/Install_Prem.bat)